Get more FiveThirtyEight

 Change from January 2020 in the seasonally adjusted unemployment rate

-The unemployment rate in January was 6.3 percent, according to the latest jobs report, down from 6.7 percent in December.
+The unemployment rate in April was 6.1 percent, according to the latest jobs report, up from 6 percent in March.

 Crucially, the recovery isn’t affecting all workers equally.
 Just as Black and Hispanic communities have struggled with higher rates of infection and death since the beginning of the COVID-19 pandemic, communities of color are continuing to bear the brunt of high unemployment and economic insecurity, even as the overall numbers fall.